spyke/spyke/README.md

 ```
 $ python main.py # in the spyke folder
 ```
-To install for use as a library:
+To install for use as a library (TODO: doesn't currently work):
 ```
 $ python setup.py install
 ```